finos/rune-dsl/documentation/rosetta-modelling-component.md

   [synonym MULTI_CARDINALITY_EXAMPLE_20 value "capacityDetail"]
 ```

 will produce two EngineSpecification objects.
-In order to create a single EngineSpecification with values from the FpML `fuelDetail ` and `capacityDetail` the synonym merging syntax should be used:
+In order to create a single EngineSpecification with values from the attributes `fuelDetail ` and `capacityDetail` the synonym merging syntax should be used:

 ```
 engineSpecification EngineSpecification (0..*)